 Don’t Bake The Meringue More Than You’re Supposed to

 Baking the meringue more than you’re supposed to can ruin everything.
-Sometimes you might make mistakes and bake the meringue just a bit too long.
+Sometimes you might make mistakes and bake it just a bit too long.

-When you bake a meringue longer than you’re meant to, it’ll make the meringue tougher than usual.
-This makes the meringue cookies turn out far worse than you hoped.
+When you bake a meringue longer than you’re meant to, it’ll make it tougher than usual.
+This makes the cookies turn out far worse than you hoped.

 Also, baking meringue for too long will cause the egg whites to release moisture.
-This can wind up causing the meringue to be a bit stickier than it should be.
+This can wind up causing it to be a bit stickier than it should be.

 Always follow the meringue recipe to a tee to get consistent results.
-Double-check the meringue cookie recipe to ensure that you’re doing everything as intended.
+Double-check the recipe to ensure that you’re doing everything as intended.

 It’s recommended to use a kitchen timer to keep track of the time.
 Also, you might want to stay in the kitchen and wait for the meringue to finish baking so that you can take it out immediately once the timer goes off.